originalmattrandall/cs50_tracks/README.md

 #### Fiftygram
 A photo filtering application

-[x] Various filters
+/[x] Various filters
-[x] Ability to save the newly filtered photo to the mobile device after being granted permissions by the user
+/[x] Ability to save the newly filtered photo to the mobile device after being granted permissions by the user

 #### Notes